 - Consider how to develop a mobile-optimized payment flow.

-19. Items were ‘Out of Stock’
+19. Items Were ‘Out of Stock’

-- Redirecting the product page.
+- Redirect the product page.

 - Delete the product page and show a 404 or 410 status page.